Blackadder: Future

 Despite regular statements denying any plans for a fifth series, cast members are regularly asked about the possibility of a new series.

 In January 2005, Tony Robinson told ITV's This Morning that Rowan Atkinson was more keen than he has been in the past to do a fifth series, set in the 1960s (centred on a rock band called the "Black Adder Five", with Baldrick – a.k.a.
 'Bald Rick' – as the drummer).
 In the documentary Blackadder Rides Again, Robinson stated that the series would present Blackadder as the bastard son of Queen Elizabeth II and running a Beatles-like rock band.
 Rowan Atkinson, Tony Robinson, Hugh Laurie, Stephen Fry, Tim McInnerny and Miranda Richardson would have reprised their roles, and reportedly, Brian Blessed, Elspet Gray and Robert East would have returned from the first series to play Blackadder's biological family.
-Robinson in a stage performance 1 June 2007, again mentioned this idea, but in the context of a movie.
+Robinson in a stage performance 1 June 2007, again mentioned this idea, but in the context of a film.